muhammad7340/Semantic-Segmentation-for-Autonomous-Vehicle/README.markdown

 ## 🙌 Contributing

-Have ideas to make this project better?
+Do you have ideas to improve this project?
 Fork the repo, make changes, and submit a pull request!
 Let’s build smarter systems together. 😄

 ⭐ **Star the repo** on GitHub if you find it helpful!